Deep Spin Defects in Zinc Oxide for High-Fidelity Single-Shot Readout: Introduction

-In such considerations, ZnO recently stood out as a promising candidate as a superb host material.
-It can be grown with extremely high purity using molecular beam epitaxy (MBE), achieving sub-parts per billion (ppb) residual background impurity concentrations~\cite{falsonMagnesiumDopingControlled2011,liElectronMobilityZnMgO2013}.
-This high level of purity significantly reduces unintentional defects and magnetic-field noise induced by paramagnetic defects, which are critical for maintaining long coherence times of spin qubits.
-Furthermore, ZnO benefits from the inherent properties of oxides, where oxygen is 99.7\% nuclear-spin-free~\cite{haynes2010crc}, ensuring a magnetically quiet environment that can further reduce noise and enhance the coherence of spin qubits.
-Finally, the piezoelectricity properties of ZnO introduce the possibility of strain tuning of quantum states of the spin defects.
-In addition, several shallow donors have already been realized as promising candidates for qubits in ZnO with advantageous optical and spin properties.
-The neutral Indium (In) and Gallium (Ga) donor-bound electron ($D^{0}$) are spin-1/2 qubit systems, and they have been reported with long spin relaxation times ($T_1$) ($>$100ms)~\cite{niaourisEnsembleSpinRelaxation2021,linpengCoherencePropertiesShallow2018a}, Hahn-spin-echo decoherence times ($T_2$ =$\sim$50$\mu s$)\cite{linpengCoherencePropertiesShallow2018a}, and narrow inhomogeneous linewidth~\cite{wangPropertiesDonorQubits2023,viitaniemiCoherentSpinPreparation2022}.
-Experimentally, all-optical methods have been utilized to control the electron spin state of donor qubits at cryogenic temperatures~\cite{linpengCoherencePropertiesShallow2018}.
+ZnO has recently gained recognition as an excellent host material due to its exceptional purity, achievable through molecular beam epitaxy (MBE) with sub-ppb background impurity concentrations~\cite{falsonMagnesiumDopingControlled2011,liElectronMobilityZnMgO2013,falsonMgZnOZnOHeterostructures2016}.
+This minimizes unintentional defects and paramagnetic noise, crucial for long coherence times.
+Furthermore, ZnO benefits from the inherent properties of oxides, where oxygen is 99.7\% nuclear spin-free~~\cite{haynes2010crc}, ensuring a magnetically quiet environment and further reducing noise.
+The piezoelectricity property of ZnO introduces the possibility of strain tuning of the quantum states of spin defects.

+Notably, several shallow donors in ZnO have already been identified as potential qubit candidates due to their advantageous optical and spin properties.
+Neutral indium (In) and gallium (Ga) donor-bound electrons ($D^{0}$) form spin-1/2 qubit systems, exhibiting long spin relaxation times ($T_1$) ($>$100ms)~\cite{niaourisEnsembleSpinRelaxation2021,linpengCoherencePropertiesShallow2018}, Hahn-spin-echo decoherence times ($T_2$ =$\sim$50$\mu s$)\cite{linpengCoherencePropertiesShallow2018}, and narrow inhomogeneous linewidth~\cite{wangPropertiesDonorQubits2023,viitaniemiCoherentSpinPreparation2022}.
+Experimentally, all-optical methods have been utilized to control donor spin qubit states at cryogenic temperatures~\cite{linpengCoherencePropertiesShallow2018}.